neurodata/neurodata.io/content/guides/visualization.md

 1. In the Source field, type precomputed://http://127.0.0.1:9000
 1. In the green bar above the Source field, make sure the source format is selected to be "image" (not "new" or "auto" etc.)

+If you see a 10x10x10 cube of random grayscale intensities, the example succeeded.

 ### Selected links

 The following URLs link to highlighted visualizations